MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-web-app-python-sign-in-users.md

 #Customer intent: As an application developer, I want to install the packages necessary for authentication in my IDE, and implement authentication in my web app.
 ---

-# Tutorial: Add sign in to an application
+# Tutorial: Add sign in to a Python web app